-Prerequisite: COM110 and ENG103W and junior or senior standing, or consent of instructor.
+Prerequisite: COM110 and ENG103W and junior or senior standing, or instructor consent.

 Study of theories and models of communication that represent the major conceptual areas.
 Advanced research methods will be introduced.
 Based on accumulated communication knowledge, students will do an intensive research study on current and historical perspectives in the field.